 6. Get Styling With a Hanging Egg Chair

 Hanging egg chairs gained popularity in the last couple of years.
 This trend was driven by us spending more time in our gardens.
-An egg chair (or pod, as they are sometimes called) is a statement piece, making for a stylish addition to your outdoor space.
+An egg chair (or pod) is a statement piece, making a stylish addition to your outdoor space.

 Egg chairs come in many distinctive designs and colours.
 Try selecting one that will go with the overall style of your garden.
-Hanging egg chairs can also be deployed indoors when needed – which is a plus.
+Hanging egg chairs can also be deployed indoors, which is a plus.

 These garden chairs are still in high demand, so we recommend adding one to your shopping list.

 7. Create Your Own Fairy Garden

 Put your DIY skills to use by creating your very own fairy garden.
 It’s possible to purchase ready-made fairy gardens online.
 However, with some basic tools and materials, creating your world can be great fun.